 Cyril Ross Card was born on 16th July 1896, his parents were William and Flora Card.

-The 1901 Census for Canada on Ancestry.co.uk shows us that the Card family were living in Trenton Town, Ontario.
+The 1901 Census for Canada on Ancestry.co.uk shows us that the Card family was living in Trenton Town, Ontario.
 The head of the household is shown as William Edward Card, age 34 born 10th June 1866, he was of Scottish origin and a Pump Maker by trade.
-His wife Flora, age 31 born 28th July 1869 and their two children Charlie W. age 7 born 1st November 1889 and Ross age 4 born 16th July 1896.
+His wife Flora, age 31 was born on the 28th July 1869 and their two children Charlie W. age 7 was born on 1st November 1889 and Ross age 4 was born 16th July 1896.

-The 1916 Census shows William Edward, Head now a Drayman by trade, Flora, Charles Wesley, Bank Clerk, Cyril Ross, Hardware Clerk, William J. age 15 and David Victor age 13.
+The 1916 Census records William Edward as Head of the household.
+He was a Drayman by trade.
+Also listed were his wife Flora and children Charles Wesley, Bank Clerk, Cyril Ross, Hardware Clerk, William J. aged 15 and David Victor aged 13.

 Charles Wesley went on to marry Daisy Hunt on 8th December 1921.

-Cyril Ross Card enlisted into 1st (Reserve) Battalion, Canadian Infantry on 22nd July 1918 at Vancouver, British Columbia.
-He gave his trade as Dry Goods Salesman and his address as 0940 – 1st Ave, N. West Calgary, his next of kin was given as his father William Edward Card.
+His Army records tel us that Cyril Ross Card enlisted into 1st (Reserve) Battalion, Canadian Infantry on 22nd July 1918 at Vancouver, British Columbia.
+He gave his trade as Dry Goods Salesman and his address as 0940 – 1st Ave, N. West Calgary.
+His next of kin was his father William Edward Card.